← Back to ArticlesTraining Tips

 A Note on Brand Snobbery

 Boxing gyms can be tribal about brands.
 Some people swear Winning gloves are the only acceptable choice.
-Others mock anything that isn't Cleto Reyes.
+Others mock anything that is not Cleto Reyes.

 Ignore the noise.

 At beginner level, the differences between mid-range brands are minimal.
-What matters is that your gloves fit well, protect your hands, and don't fall apart after six months.
+What matters is that your gloves fit well, protect your hands, and do not fall apart after six months.

-Train hard, buy sensible equipment, and upgrade when you've outgrown what you have.
+Train hard, buy sensible equipment, and upgrade when you have outgrown what you have.

 Well-organised boxing gym with bags and equipment